Introduction

 The Problem

-Users may resist updates or new features, especially if they perceive changes as unnecessary or disruptive.
+Users may resist updates or new features, especially if they perceive changes as

 Solution